iotbzh/agl-documentation/host-configuration/docs/3_Binding_Build_Example.md

   conf.d/cmake/config.cmake:184 (include)
   CMakeLists.txt:3 (include)
 ```
-Open the config.cmake file situated in helloworld-service/conf.d/cmake/
+Open the config.cmake file located in helloworld-service/conf.d/cmake/
 and add a # to the beginning of the "libsystemd>=222" and "libmicrohttpd>=0.9.55".
-The end result should look like this
+The end result should look something like this
 ```CMake
   set (PKG_REQUIRED_LIST
     json-c